nightbot/docs/spam-protection/blacklist.md

 Sort: 1
 */

-Nightbot offers blacklist filters that allows you to set timeouts for custom words, phrases, and patterns.
+Nightbot offers a blacklist filter that allows you to set timeouts for custom words, phrases, and patterns.

 ## Usage